pixie-io/docs.px.dev/content/en/05-use-case-tutorials/network-monitoring.md

 2. Press the `RUN` button in the top right and the script will first deploy a tracepoint (the new data source) and then query the new data source.

 <svg title='' src='use-case-tutorials/tcp_drops.png'/>

+> Hover over an edge to see the number of drops between pod pairs.
+The color and thickness of the edges indicate an increase in the number of TCP drops.

 3. After a few seconds have passed, press the `RUN` button once again.
 Since more time has elapsed since the tracepoint was deployed, you should see more data in the graph.